10 Ways To Maintain Healthy Blood Sugar Levels Effectively

 Blood sugar, also known as glucose, is the main source of sugar in the blood.
 Your body extracts sugar from the foods you eat and breaks them down, removing energy to power your body’s organs.
 We get most of our glucose from carbohydrates found in fruits, vegetables, grains, and dairy.
 The pancreas, situated snuggly below the liver, releases insulin to stabilize blood sugar after a meal and then sends the extra to the liver, where it is turned into glycogen.

-When the pancreas begins to have trouble releasing enough insulin to keep the body’s blood sugar stable, it creeps up and can fall into the diabetes range from 80 to 130 mg/dl before a meal and less than 180 mg/dl at one to two hours after beginning the meal.
-High blood sugar, or hyperglycemia, can cause increased thirst, frequent urination, nausea, vomiting, fatigue, shortness of breath, a very dry mouth, and a rapid heart beat.
+When the pancreas begins to have trouble releasing enough insulin to keep the body’s blood sugar stable, it creeps up.
+Spikes in blood sugar can cause increased thirst, frequent urination, nausea, vomiting, fatigue, shortness of breath, a very dry mouth, and a rapid heart beat.

 10 Tips for Lowering Your Blood Sugar Naturally:

-Exercise is one of the best ways to reduce your blood sugar without drugs.
+Exercise is one of the best ways to help maintain healthy blood sugar.
 It is a sort of natural miracle worker because when your heart and respiration pick up, the muscles start to use more of the glucose that is circulating in your blood.
-This not only reduces your blood sugar temporarily, but it also makes the insulin released by the pancreas more effective at bringing the system back into balance.
+This not only helps maintain your blood sugar at a healthy level, but it also makes the insulin released by the pancreas more effective at bringing the system back into balance.

 When it comes to exercise, here are some tips for getting the most bang for your buck: